denoland/std/helps/hal-v0.2.md

 There is an example of an intent:

 "I believe you want the following.
 You want to create a session prompt for a Bot that reliably creates vegetarian recipes based on the user's input.
 That prompt MUST NOT include the possibility of adding any meat products.
 It MUST provide a recipe that can be made using the ingredients the user has put forward.
 It SHOULD be considered a nice meal.
-It COULD suggest a different recipe if additional ingreients were added.
+It COULD suggest a different recipe if additional ingredients were added.

 The session prompt must result in the bot asking questions and pointing out options, and not just take the user input as absolute truth.